Diffraction of singularities for the wave equation on manifolds with corners: The edge-b calculus

 \section{The edge-b calculus}

 Let $M$ be, for this section, a general compact manifold with corners and let $W$ be one of its boundary hypersurfaces.
+At the end of the section we comment on non-compact $M$, which is setting of the main body of the paper; this is essentially a notational issue as our problem is indeed local in a relevant sense.
 In the body of the paper above, $M$ is obtained by the blow up of a boundary face $Y$ of a manifold with corners $M_0$ and $W$ is the front face of the blow up, i\@.e\@.~the preimage of $Y$ under the blow-down map.
 In fact our discussion is mostly local in the interior of $Y$ and hence \emph{we could assume that $Y$ has locally maximal codimension, so that it has no boundary}.
 We shall not, however, make this assumption here, and we include the setting obtained by blow-up without actually restricting the discussion to it.
 Instead, we shall suppose that $W$ is equipped with a fibration

 Since the manifolds here may have corners, this is to be a fibration in that sense, so the typical fiber, $Z,$ is required to be a compact manifold with corners, the base, $Y,$ is a manifold with corners and $\phi$ is supposed to be locally trivial in the sense that each $p\in Y$ has a neighborhood $U$ over which there is a diffeomorphism giving a commutative diagram